jay-joshy/allergyguide/static/tool_assets/oit_patient_resource.typ

 - There are four different approaches for dose escalation, based on patient/physician preference and risk profile:
 #v(1em)
+#[
+  #set list(spacing: 0.9em)
   #grid(
     columns: (1fr, 1fr),
     gutter: 1em,
     // Set a fixed height for the rows here.
-  rows: 9em,
+    rows: 9.5em,

     // Card 1
     rect(
       width: 100%,
       height: 100%,
       inset: 12pt,
       radius: 4pt,
       stroke: 1pt + gray,
       [
         *1. In-Clinic supervision*
         #v(0em)
         - You come to the clinic for _every_ dose increase, every 2-4 weeks.\
         - You do the rest of the step's daily maintenance doses at home.
       ],
     ),

     // Card 2
     rect(
       width: 100%,
       height: 100%,
       inset: 12pt,
       radius: 4pt,
       stroke: 1pt + gray,
       [
         *2. Virtual-assistance*
         #v(0em)
         - You increase the dose at home, but on a video call with the allergy team.
         - You do the daily maintenance doses at home.
       ],
     ),

     // Card 3
     rect(
       width: 100%,
       height: 100%,
       inset: 12pt,
       radius: 4pt,
       stroke: 1pt + gray,
       [
         *3. Home-Based*
         #v(0em)
         - The very first dose is done in the clinic.
         - After that, you increase the dose at home on your own, and do the maintenance doses at home too.
       ],
     ),

     // Card 4
     rect(
       width: 100%,
       height: 100%,
       inset: 12pt,
       radius: 4pt,
       stroke: 1pt + gray,
       [
         *4. Hybrid*
         #v(0em)
-      - A mix of the above.
+        - A mix of the others.
 E.g. you might do early doses in-clinic, and later doses at home.
       ],
     ),
   )
+]

 #pagebreak()